Tommie Agee (American football): Dallas Cowboys

 In March 1990, the Dallas Cowboys signed him as a Plan B free agent.
 He started 11 games at fullback after Daryl Johnston suffered a shoulder injury during preseason.
 He blocked for Emmitt Smith, started 11 games and was second on the team with 53 carries for 213 yards.

 In 1991, he was passed on the depth chart by Johnston and was used mainly on special teams, making 8 tackles.
 In 1992, he was fourth on the team with 13 special teams tackles.

 On November 16, 1993, he was released to make room for running back Lincoln Coleman.
 On November 30, he was re-signed after Derrick Gainer injured his shoulder.
 He was de-activated for the playoffs including Super Bowl XXVIII.
 He wasn't re-signed after the 1994 season.

 Personal life

+Agee's great nephew Nathaniel Watson was selected by the Cleveland Browns in the 6th round of the 2024 NFL draft.

 In 2018, he was named the Director of Leisure Services and special assistant to the mayor for the City of Andalusia, Alabama.